Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories: Pre-Calabi-Yau categories

-Note that there is precisely one disc in $D = \{ D_{1}, \dots, D_{n}\}$ whose bold arrow is also an incoming or outgoing arrow of the diagram $(D,R)$, \textit{i.e.} an admissible diagram $(D,R)$ always has either an incoming or outgoing bold arrow.
+Roughly speaking, a diagram $(D=\{D_1,\dots,D_n\},R)$ is admissible if $D$ is connected, with no cycles and if every couple of arrows in $R$ contains a unique bold arrow.
+Note that there is precisely one disc in $D = \{ D_{1}, \dots, D_{n}\}$ whose bold arrow is also an incoming or outgoing arrow of the diagram $(D,R)$, \textit{i.e.} an admissible diagram $(D,R)$ always has either an incoming or outgoing bold arrow. \end{definition}

+\begin{example} The diagram in Figure \ref{fig:diagram} is admissible whereas the following is not admissible because of the cycle.